Kindergarten classrooms full of sensory and audio delights

 The purpose of the program is to establish a strong foundation for learning in the early years, and to do so in a safe and caring play-based environment that promotes the physical, social, emotional and cognitive development of all children.
 (Full-Day Early Learning Kindergarten Program, Ministry of Education, 2010, p.1)

-- In the Full Day Every Day model, children attend school full-day, five days a week.The Board is in the midst of the Ministry’s roll out of full-day every day Kindergarten and before and after school care.
-Families should check with their home school regarding the kind of Kindergarten model offered at the school and whether extended care will be available.
+Since September 2014, all schools follow the Full Day Every Day model where children attend school full-day, five days a week.During the past five years, the Board has rolled out the Ministry of Education's full-day every day Kindergarten program in all schools.
+Families should check with their home school regarding whether an extended care program (before and after school care) will be available.

 Parents look forward to the following as they anticipate their children’s entry into Kindergarten in September: